MarisolRamirez1031/README-generator/README.md

   ## Installation 💾
-  Before beginning, please make sure to install [Node.js](https://nodejs.org/en/) follow the installation instructions on their website.
-After you've downloaded and installed Node.js to your machine you will navigate to the root directory of your project using the CLI and install [Inquierer](https://www.npmjs.com/package/inquirer).
-Once both steps have been complete you may initiate the README generator with the input of 'node Index' in the CLI or terminal.
+  Before you begin make sure you download and install Node.js, once that is complete you will use the inquierer package.
+Once both are installed you may use it in the CLI by initiating it using node index

   ## Usage 🧰
-  This application is being used to help creators devote more time to working on projects and being able to quickly generate a professional README file for their project.
+  To help creator generate a README file quickly so they may devote more time on their projects

   ## Credits 🤝
   None at this time(: